How to address a fraudulent transaction and your rights as a consumer.

 Businesses can only promise the function and long-lasting quality of products and services if they are willing to agree on guarantee requirements under the Australian Consumer Law.
 This same law then requires businesses to accept refunds or offer repairs and replacements if their products and services don't deliver on their promised function and quality.

 That in short is a foundation for you to understand why you have the right to a refund.
 There are a couple of situations that can lead to you acting on that right to a refund as a consumer.
-We've listed them shortly below before taking a look at your own responsibility when it comes to claiming refunds:
+We've listed them shortly below before taking a look at your own responsibility when claiming refunds:

 - Faulty goods and services - the product or service is faulty in either its function, safety, durability, or has manufacturing defects.